Protection

 Do I really need life insurance?

-Although it is no longer a requirement of taking out a mortgage, most people decide to have some kind of insurance to cover them in the event that they are no longer able to pay their mortgage.
+Although it is no longer a requirement when taking out a mortgage, most people decide to have some kind of insurance to cover them in the event that they are no longer able to pay for their mortgage repayments.

 What are the different types of insurance?